Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 To ensure that your Moka pot uses all the water properly, it’s essential to use filtered water, level the coffee grounds in the filter basket, choose the correct heat source (medium heat is usually best), regularly clean the filter and brew spout, and prevent overheating.

-1. Using Filtered Water
+1. The Importance of Filtered Water

 Using filtered water is an essential step when brewing with a Moka Pot.